thlorenz/wicked/README.md

   --nocommit      don't commit the updated wiki automatically nor remove the temp directory

+  -t, --toc       causes wicked to generate a table of contents on top of each wiki page

   -l, --loglevel  level at which to log: silly|verbose|info|warn|error|silent -- default: info

   -h, --help      Print this help message.